 Otherwise, in virology phytotherapy, we are dealing with a similar problem as with other infectious diseases : The rate of evolution of the pathogen during the infection is high, and the plants have no reason to participate in the human pathogens.
 Hence, human infectious diseases against phytotherapy have been fast and easy to obtain resistance for millions of years, hence the herbs have not prevented the epidemics of plague, syphilis or Spanish influenza in the past, so we welcomed penicillin in the middle of the 20th century as a triumph of phytotherapy science.
-Today, not even after 100 years, when MDR is already a disease-resistant strain of infectious diseases resistant to most antibiotics available, the situation again looks a bit different.
+Today, not even after 100 years, when MDR are already in the hospitals, the strains of infectious diseases resistant to most antibiotics available, the situation looks a little different again.
 We know that really effective antiviral adaptogens exist, but we also know that plants and fungi can not be wondered in this direction.
 In this article I list those that I have managed to find published studies without any guarantee of the systematicity and completeness of the information provided.
 Unfortunately, the detailed processing of phytotherapy options for all existing viral diseases is lacking and, in most cases, relevant studies are not available.

 Natural treatment of viral diseases

 This article is currently working.
 Before I add more information, at least something - according to Dr. Dukea is a blueberry leaf , ginger root (preferably fresh) and many deaf-eyed.
 Typical representatives of antiviral modifiers of immunomodulation type are purpura and ginseng .
 Other references not yet sorted out: